What are Cialdini’s 7 principles of persuasion?

 Robert Cialdini’s proven principles are in action with Taggstar!

-As the global leader in enterprise social proof, Taggstar delivers messaging using the wisdom of the crowd – specifically it helps potential customers to see which product out of the selection is the most popular, and gives them reassurance of the product’s popularity.
+As the global leader in enterprise social proof, Taggstar applies Cialdini’s principles of persuasion—particularly social proof —to increase conversion rates.
+By showcasing real-time popularity metrics like ‘bestsellers’ and ‘only a few left,’ Taggstar helps retailers leverage the psychology of persuasion to drive sales.
 People feel comfortable making similar decisions to other people, so will be drawn to a product marked popular, trending or bestseller.

 Join the growing list of leading global brands & retailers that trust Taggstar to elevate their shopping experiences and drive significant sales lift.
 Get started today.